 If you are unhappy with the way we have used your personal data please contact us to discuss this using the contact details set out in the section above.

 You are also entitled to make a complaint to the Information Commissioner’s Office which you can do by visiting www.ico.org.uk.
 Whilst you are not required to do so, we encourage you to contact us directly to discuss any concerns that you may have and to allow us an opportunity to address these before you contact the Information Commissioner’s Office.

 Although this website only looks to include quality, safe and relevant external links, users are advised to adopt a policy of caution before clicking any external web links mentioned throughout this website.

-Accurate Data Services Limited cannot guarantee or verify the contents of any externally linked website despite their best efforts.
-Users should therefore note they click on external links at their own risk and this website and its owners cannot be held liable for any damages or implications caused by visiting any external links mentioned.
+Accurate Data Services Limited cannot guarantee, validate or verify the contents of any externally linked website despite their best efforts.
+Users should therefore note that they click on external links at their own risk and this website and its owners cannot be held liable for any damages or implications caused by visiting any external links mentioned.

 Communication, engagement and actions taken through external social media platforms that this website and its owners participate on are custom to the terms and conditions as well as the privacy policies held with each social media platform respectively.

 Users are advised to use social media platforms wisely and communicate / engage upon them with due care and caution in regard to their own privacy and personal details.
 This website nor its owners will ever ask for personal or sensitive information through social media platforms and encourage users wishing to discuss sensitive details to contact them through primary communication channels such as by telephone or email.

 This website may use social sharing buttons which help share web content directly from web pages to the social media platform in question.
 Users are advised before using such social sharing buttons that they do so at their own discretion and note that the social media platform may track and save your request to share a web page respectively through your social media platform account.